Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Application to Bayesian Optimization

-To assess the performances of EGO-R with the two heuristics for choosing $t_n^{(0)}$, we compare them to the standard EGO algorithm.
-For all three algorithms, we use a first initial design of size $n_0 = 3d$, and we consider GPs with constant mean and a Matérn covariance function with regularity $\nu = 5/2$.
-The maximization of the sampling criteria~\eqref{eq:ei} and~(\ref{eq:ei-gp-r}) is carried out using a sequential Monte Carlo approach \citep{benassi12:_bayes_monte_carlo_, feliot2017:_jogo}.
+To assess the performances of EGO-R with {these three} heuristics, we compare them to the standard EGO algorithm.
+For all {four} algorithms, we use an initial design of size {$n_0 = 10d$}, and we consider GPs with {a} constant mean {function} and a Matérn covariance function with regularity $\nu = 5/2$.
+The maximization of the sampling criteria~\eqref{eq:ei} and~\eqref{eq:ei-gp-r} is performed using a sequential Monte Carlo approach \citep{benassi12:_bayes_monte_carlo_, feliot2017:_jogo}.

-For reference, we also run the Dual simulated Annealing algorithm (inspired by \cite{xiang1997:_generalized}) from SciPy~\citep{2020:_SciPy-NMeth}, with the default settings and with a random initialization.